Pasture: This is a piece of land on which forage crops grow.

 3. They help in discouraging weed growth

-4. Some are leguminous in nature which enrich soil nutrient.
+4. Some are leguminous, which enrich the soil nutrients.

 6. Used as green manure